Los Angeles Maritime Museum Research Library Collection

 USS LOS ANGELES CA-135, 1 cu. ft. and Museum artifacts.

-The collection includes parts from the ship, salvaged when it was taken down in 1989.
+The collection includes parts from the ship, salvaged when it was scrapped in 1975.
 These are on display both inside and outside the Museum.
 The records of the disposition of the ship and its gunnery records are also part of this collection.

 Please call the Library at 310-548-7618 for more information.
 For an appointment to view the collections, please fill out a Library Request form here.